ctfpilot/ctfp/README.md

 - **Traefik ingress configuration**: Sets up ingress routing rules to expose CTFd and related services through the Traefik ingress controller.
 - **Initial CTFd setup**: Configures initial CTFd settings, such as competition name, start/end times, and other global settings using [CTFd-manager](https://github.com/ctfpilot/ctfd-manager).

-The Platform automatically sets up Kubernetes secrets and configurations for the components deployed, so that these information is not required to be tracked within Git.
+The Platform automatically sets up Kubernetes secrets and configurations for the components deployed, so that this information is not required to be tracked within Git.
-This means, that critical secrets are stored within Kubernetes secrets once the Platform component is deployed.
+This means that critical secrets are stored within Kubernetes secrets once the Platform component is deployed.

 Backups of the database are automatically created and stored in the configured S3 storage, allowing for disaster recovery and data retention.
 Currently backups are configured to run every 15 minutes, and retained for 30 days.
 Backups are stored as cleartext SQL dump files, so ensure that the S3 storage has proper access policies in place to prevent unauthorized access.